 Then I realised this makes a bit more sense.
 He hadn’t used the towel yet.
 He hadn’t got soap onto it yet, hadn’t cleaned or dried himself with it, nothing.
 So it was basically a fresh, clean towel.
 I didn’t follow his lead because I couldn’t think of why I would need to do that, but hey, it’s a thing.

 Did people blink?
 Probably, since quite a few minutes had passed.
 Did people blink at the towel going into the water?…I’d like to say no, but admittedly one or two people looked.
 Hey, at least it wasn’t me.

 EDIT (December 2019: This is quite popular to do even if people had been using their towel for a while.
 After writing this, I’ve visited many more onsen and have been keeping note.
 This doesn’t seem to be frowned upon – at least in regular, popular neighborhood onsen).

 3. No one sat on their towels in the sauna

 This is perhaps a more universal rule than a Japan-specific one, but you’re told you should place your towel on the bench and sit on that….The same one that’s not meant to enter the water.
 Ah, now this makes sense.

 But no one really does this.
-There are, uhhh…other priorities that people tend to use the towel for in the sauna.
-Ah…”Don’t dunk your towel in the water” really does make a whole lot of sense, doesn’t it.
+People are usually using their towel for uhhh…Modesty purposes in the sauna.
+Ah…”Don’t dunk your towel in the water” really does make a whole lot of sense in theory, doesn’t it.

 4. We had a snow fight

 Okay, separate onsen experience, but also with local Japanese people.
 Soon after entering the bath, a snow fight started with the girls next door.
 I don’t know exactly who threw the first snow ball, but it was definitely a local.
-I was way too timid to even think about doing this.
+I was way too timid in the onsne to even think about doing this first.

 But after you get hit with the first snow ball – hey, if you can’t beat them, join them.
 Snow was being lobbied over the wall into the girls’ section and vice versa.